lewisphaosada/socialmedia/README.md

 ## Overview

-Setup postgresql and run the application
+Setup postgresql and run the application.
+Spring boot/onion architecture

 30 API endpoints to test and implement a robust and feature rich twitter mockup.